libsdl-org/SDL/docs/README-android.md

 ================================================================================
- Why is API level 10 the minimum required?
+ Why is API level 14 the minimum required?
 ================================================================================

-API level 10 is the minimum required level at runtime (that is, on the device) because SDL requires some functionality for running not available on older devices.
-Since the incorporation of joystick support into SDL, the minimum SDK required to *build* SDL is version 16.
-Devices running API levels 10-11 are still supported, only with the joystick functionality disabled.

-Support for native OpenGL ES and ES2 applications was introduced in the NDK for API level 4 and 8.
-EGL was made a stable API in the NDK for API level 9, which has since then been obsoleted, with the recommendation to developers to bump the required API level to 10.
+The latest NDK toolchain doesn't support targeting earlier than API level 14.
-As of this writing, according to https://developer.android.com/about/dashboards/index.html about 90% of the Android devices accessing Google Play support API level 10 or higher (March 2013).
+As of this writing, according to https://developer.android.com/about/dashboards/index.html about 99% of the Android devices accessing Google Play support API level 14 or higher (October 2017).

 ================================================================================